Role-based access control in Azure AI Studio

 Create custom roles

 If the built-in roles are insufficient, you can create custom roles.
-Custom roles might have read, write, delete, and compute resource permissions in that AI Studio.
+Custom roles might have the read, write, delete, and compute resource permissions in that AI Studio.
 You can make the role available at a specific project level, a specific resource group level, or a specific subscription level.

 Note